-Multnomah County's Metro Supportive Housing Services Measure (Measure) Local Implementation Plan (LIP) calls out the importance of aligning the work of multiple county departments around the commitment to preventing and ending homelessness.
-This program offer provides Measure funding to better serve participants experiencing or at risk of homelessness in the Youth and Family Services (YFS), Aging Disability and Veteran Services (ADVSD), and Individuals with Developmental Disabilities (IDD) divisions of the Department Of County Human Services (DCHS).
+Multnomah County's Metro Supportive Housing Services Measure (Measure) Local Implementation Plan (LIP) calls out the importance of aligning the work of multiple County departments around the commitment to preventing and ending homelessness.
+This program offer provides Measure funding to better serve participants experiencing or at risk of homelessness in the Youth and Family Services (YFS), Aging, Disability and Veterans Services (ADVSD), and Intellectual and Developmental Disabilities Services Division (IDDSD) of the Department of County Human Services (DCHS).

 The Multnomah County's Measure LIP recognizes the importance of aligning ending homelessness efforts across County Departments, including between DCHS and the JOHS.
-This program offer specifically funds programs that will advance the LIP's commitment to racial equity, connect people being served by JOHS programs to critical DCHS resources, and connect those being served by YFS, ADVSD, and IDD to critical permanent housing opportunities.
+This program offer specifically funds programs that will advance the LIP's commitment to racial equity, connect people being served by JOHS programs to critical DCHS resources, and connect those being served by YFS, ADVSD, and IDDSD to critical permanent housing opportunities.
 Specifically, the program offer funds:

-- An expansion of the YFS Multnomah Stability Initiative (MSI) program for families to help homeless families housed through the Homeless Family System of Care (HFSC) successfully transition into that program and gain the long-term housing stability and asset building opportunities that MSI offers. - A pilot project to provide peer-support housing retention services, to enhance the long-term housing stability of families and individuals participating in DCHS-supported housing programs, thereby improving housing retention and reducing the number of people becoming homeless. - Mobile assessment workers in ADVSD and IDD who can partner with JOHS funded outreach and shelter programs to ensure that people experiencing unsheltered and sheltered homelessness are being assessed and, as appropriate, enrolled in enhanced Medicaid and IDD services, and have access to the critical support services that accompany that enrollment. - Provide ADVSD and IDD capacity to partner with the JOHS to develop and implement new enhanced permanent supportive housing that meets the service support needs of chronically homeless participants in those DCHS programs.
+- A new investment in an expansion of the YFS Multnomah Stability Initiative (MSI) program for families to help homeless families housed through the Homeless Family System of Care (HFSC) successfully transition into that program and gain the long-term housing stability and asset building opportunities that MSI offers. - A new pilot project to provide peer-support housing retention services, to enhance the long-term housing stability of families and individuals participating in DCHS-supported housing programs, thereby improving housing retention and reducing the number of people becoming homeless. - A new investment in mobile assessment workers in ADVSD and IDDSD who can partner with JOHS funded outreach and shelter programs to ensure that people experiencing unsheltered and sheltered homelessness are being assessed and, as appropriate, enrolled in enhanced Medicaid and IDDSD services, and have access to the critical support services that accompany that enrollment. - New staffing capacity for ADVSD and IDDSD to partner with the JOHS to develop and implement new enhanced permanent supportive housing that meets the service support needs of chronically homeless participants in those DCHS programs.

-Performa Performance Measures Measure Type Primary Measure FY21 Actual FY22 Budgeted FY22 Estimate FY23 Offer Output HFSC families transitioned to MSI N/A N/A N/A 25 Outcome HFSC families retaining housing at 12 months N/A N/A N/A 80% Output Number of people assessed for ADVSD/IDD Services N/A N/A N/A 300 Outcome BIPOC placed or retained in housing at rate as high or higher than percent of HUD homeless population N/A N/A N/A Yes
+Performance Measures Measure Type Primary Measure FY21 Actual FY22 Budgeted FY22 Estimate FY23 Offer Output HFSC families transitioned to MSI N/A N/A N/A 25 Outcome HFSC families retaining housing at 12 months N/A N/A N/A 80% Output Number of people assessed for ADVSD/IDD Services N/A N/A N/A 300 Outcome BIPOC placed or retained in housing at rate as high or higher than percent of HUD homeless population N/A N/A N/A Yes

-Adopted General Fund Adopted Other Funds Requested General Fund Requested Other Funds
+Adopted General Fund Adopted Other Funds Proposed General Fund Proposed Other Funds

 Program Expenses 2022 2022 2023 2023

 Personnel \$0 \$135,539 \$0 \$1,199,837

 Contractual Services \$0 \$145,000 \$0 \$1,038,163

 Total GF/non-GF \$0 \$280,539 \$0 \$2,238,000

 Program Total: \$280,539 \$2,23 8,000

 Program FTE 0.00 1.00 0.00 0.00